Boston, MA

 ---|---|

-Auto seizure | ✓ |
+Auto Seizure | ✓ |

-Community service | ✓ |
+Buyer Arrests | ✓ |

 Cameras | ✓ |

-Web stings | ✓ |
+Community Service | ✓ |

-License suspension | ✓ |
+License Suspension | ✓ |

 The landscape of Boston’s commercial sex market has also changed substantially.
 Once concentrated in the city’s “Combat Zone” (a stretch of the downtown area historically associated with adult theaters, pornography shops and street prostitution), Boston’s prostitution activity has become much less centralized in recent years, as increased policing and city ordinances have successfully “cleaned up” areas once favored by solicitors.
 In response, the BPD has expanded its strategy to incorporate new areas for targeted surveillance, such as Dorchester Avenue.
 In their efforts, officers have engaged with community members and frequently utilize residents’ tips about suspected prostitution activity.

-In 2012, the BPD stepped up its enforcement efforts targeting johns.
+In 2012, the BPD stepped up its enforcement efforts targeting sex buyers.
 The department began to charge some of the men with felony-level violations of the state’s new human trafficking statutes that raised the level of offense and the maximum fines for sex buyers.
 They conduct operations targeting buyers of sex from both adults and children, and conduct both street-level and web-based reverse stings.
-In addition, they have begun to leverage johns to make cases against pimps and traffickers.
-Arrested johns that have arranged to buy sex through pimps are sometimes asked to become “confidential informants,” and to provide evidence that can be used to make cases against pimps and human traffickers.
+In addition, they have begun to leverage sex buyers to make cases against pimps and traffickers.
+Arrested men that have arranged to buy sex through pimps are sometimes asked to become “confidential informants,” and to provide evidence that can be used to make cases against pimps and human traffickers.
 This is a promising tactic, since most cases against pimps and traffickers rely upon evidence supplied by survivors (prostituted women or sex trafficking victims), who are seldom in a position to cooperate with prosecutors effectively, willingly, or without placing themselves are risk of retaliation.

 In February 2014, over 20 men from Boston and nearby suburbs were arrested by the Boston Police Department and then charged with seeking sex for a fee and other crimes after recent online prostitution stings, done in collaboration with the Suffolk County district attorney’s office.
 Some of the men resolved their cases by paying a $1,000 fine and watching a brief “john school” video about the risks associated with prostitution.
+Reverse stings have continued.
+For example, in March 2022 four male sex buyers were arrested in a human trafficking operation by BPD.

 Online Prostitution Prevention Class (John School):